Voices: The Chicago Jewish Teen Foundation

 For Grant Seekers

 Voices 101 has approximately $30,000 to allocate this year.
-This amount will be divided, most likely, among the five area of interest committees the teens have divided into.
+This amount will be divided, most likely, among the four area of interest committees the teens have divided into.
 Voices 101 grants typically range in the $4,000-$6,000 range.
-The committees are: Aid to Israel, Human Rights, Poverty, Environment, and Health & Medicine.
+The committees are: Aid to Israel, Medical Research, Basic Needs, and Physical Disability & Mental Illness.

 Each Voices 101 committee has its own RFP and its own set of grant guidelines that are attached to this email.
 Grantee organizations that meet the grant guidelines can absolutely apply to more than one committee for funding (including the ALUMNI Foundation), as long as it is for different projects.